 Jacob’s argument, though technically restricted to Romans, has wide-reaching impact.
 This is the kind of book that sparks others to come along and build upon it, reaping its biblical, theological, pastoral, and practical implications.
 I eagerly await a re-thinking of Pauline references to glory in his other letters.
 Jacob’s argument is also highly important for a theology of work, for example.

 Though Jacob is characteristically thorough, I find her treatment of Daniel 12:3—arguably the most important resurrection passage in the OT—to be lacking.
 She argues that the “shining like stars” is “metaphorical language to describe the exalted status/life of the dead who rise to eternal life” (p.
 58).
 This is due to her observation that stars are associated with rule and kings.
 However, I think there are missing pieces here.
-Stars are primarily associated with heavenly beings (e.g. Deut 4:19; 17:2; Jung 5:20; 1 Kgs 22:19; New 9:6; Job 22:12; 38:6-7) and their rule.
-Also, Daniel 12:3 links back to the Abrahamic promise that his seed would be “like the stars” (Gen 15:5) as has been pointed out by David Burnett.
+Rather than kings, stars are more regularly associated with heavenly beings (e.g. Deut 4:19; 17:2; Judg 5:20; 1 Kgs 22:19; Neh 9:6; Job 22:12; 38:6-7).
+Also, Daniel 12:3 likely alludes to the Abrahamic promise that his seed would be quantitatively and qualitatively “like the stars” (Gen 15:5) as has been pointed out by David Burnett.
 Psalm 8 is rightly important to Jacob’s argument that in Christ we regain Adam’s lost glory.
 However, when the NT quotes or alludes to Psalm 8, it regularly does so in reference to Jesus’ exaltation not only over the earth, but specifically over the heavenly beings (e.g. Eph 1:20-22, see also).
 Thus, glorification is not merely a return to Adamic glory; it is an elevation to a higher place of rule.
 What does this mean for Jacob’s argument?
 I wonder if in her attempt to recapture the earthy and “already” element of glorification, Jacob downplayed the heavenly and “not yet” element of it.
 We will not only rule the earth, we will judge the angels who were given authority over it (1 Cor 6:3; Deut 32:8-9; Ps 82).
+What’s more, what is the nature of our resurrection bodies if they are associated with heavenly beings in some way?
 Though it is it not crippling to her argument, Jacob overlooks the important “divine council” element in these texts.

 The argument in Conformed to the Image of the Son is logically and comprehensively presented.
 Jacob maintains her laser sharp focus throughout the book.
 One sees where she is headed as early as the first few chapters.
 Each new chapter methodically moves forward and virtually pummels the reader with the inescapability of Jacob’s conclusions.
 Though she missed the important “divine council” connection, this is a highly significant work.
 I hope and expect that many will be convinced by her thesis.
 Who knew that Romans 8:28-30 could be more glorious?